sebastianknopf/py-gtfs-duckdb/README.md

 ```

 See [commands cheat-sheet](docs/COMMANDS.md) for reference how to use the GTFS-DuckDB.

+## Realtime Server
+GTFS-DuckDB can act as a GTFS-RT server and is used in production environments for serving GoogleMaps.

+See [realtime configuration](docs/REALTIME.md) for more information about running a realtime server.

 ## License
 This project is licensed under the Apache License.
 See [LICENSE.md](LICENSE.md) for more information.